minibolt-guide/minibolt/guide/bonus/lightning/lightning-terminal.md

   # Faraday-Bitcoin #
   ###################

-  # The Bitcoin node IP is the IP address of the Raspibolt, i.e. an address like 192.168.0.20
+  # The Bitcoin node IP is the IP address of the MiniBolt, i.e. an address like 192.168.0.20
-  faraday.bitcoin.host=192.168.0.171
+  faraday.bitcoin.host=192.168.0.20
   # bitcoin.user provides to Faraday the bicoind RPC username, as specified in our bitcoin.conf
-  faraday.bitcoin.user=raspibolt
+  faraday.bitcoin.user=minibolt
   # bitcoin.password provides to Faraday the bitcoind RPC password, as specified in our bitcoin.conf
   faraday.bitcoin.password=Password[B]
   ```